 In the past, royal spoonbills occasionally reached New Zealand in winter.
 The first recorded breeding was at the kōtuku (white heron) colony in South Westland in 1949.
 Numbers have fluctuated, but a 2000 winter census counted 956.
 A 2012 census found 2360, in 19 breeding colonies around the country.

 Breeding and dispersal

-Royal spoonbills breed at about eight coastal sites, some of them near kōtuku, shag and gull colonies.
+Royal spoonbills breed at about a dozen coastal sites, some of them near kōtuku, shag and gull colonies.
 Some nests are high in kahikatea trees, others on low shrubs or on the ground.
-After breeding they disperse to estuaries and wetlands around the country.
+After breeding they disperse to estuaries and wetlands around the country, especially in Northland.
 Small flocks fly in a V formation.